berat-552/task-management-api/README.md

 #### Login

 - `POST /api/users/login`: Login to get access to protected routes.
 Successful login provides a JWT.
 Attach the JWT as authorization in the Headers of protected routes.
 JWT expires in 24 hours.
+Provide fields in request body:
+  - email
+  - password

 #### User Information

 - `GET /api/users/info`: Returns information about the current user.
-Requires the JWT from the login endpoint.
+Requires the JWT from the login endpoint to be attached as authorization in the Headers.

 #### Logout